University of Iceland main building

 Course Description

-Direct study in seminar: The Philosophy of Artificial Intelligence.
+Direct study in seminar: The power of self-affection in the philosophy of Luce Irigaray.
 Students must finish related seminar to finish the direct study.

 Prerequisites